ashraymehta/singapore-mrt/README.md

 * Trains cannot travel _through_ stations which are not open.
 Example: If the following is a train line: `Station A -> Station B -> Station C`.
 If Station B is not open yet, there is no route between Station A and Station C.

+## Terminology

+The following terminology is used in the code:

+* Line: The route that metro trains will take.
+(Eg: Circle Line, NorthSouth Line, etc.)
+* Line Code: The first two letters of all the stops in the line.
+(Eg: The line `NS1 -> NS2 -> ...` has `NS` as the line code)
+* Line Stop/Stop: All the stops made by a particular line.
+This is the place where users embark and disembark.
+(Eg: The line `NS1 -> NS2
+-> ...` has `[NS1,
+NS2, ...]` as the line stops)
+* Station: A station is home to one or more Line Stops.
+Any stations which has more than 1 stop, is an intersection station.
+* Intersection Line: Intersection Line is a virtual line used to connect two stops of the same station.
+This concept is used to make line-change possible in the searching algorithm used.
+(Eg: `Little India` is home to two stops: `NE7` & `DT12`.
+While searching for an optimal route, an intersection line is used to connect
+`NE7` & `DT12`).

 ## Known Issues
 Here are the known issues with the solution: